brillout/wildcard-api/docs/rpc.draft.md

 ### Example where RPC is clearly the best choice

-Let's assume that we want to quickly create a prototype for a greenfield project that consists of a server with a frontend that are developed hand-in-hand and deployed at the same time.
+Let's assume that we want to quickly create a prototype for a greenfield project that consists of one server and one frontend that are developed hand-in-hand and deployed at the same time.

-With RPC,
-While developing the frontend with RPC, anything the server all the server's power can be used you can write any function you want to retrieve/mutate data: anything the server can do is one endpoint away:
+While developing the frontend with RPC, we can use any server-side tool, such as SQL or an ORM, to retrieve/mutate data:

 ~~~js
 // Assuming that the backend is a Node.js server